 ...
 And this is intentional.

 A "loli" is a convenient character design for a sexual story.
 It fills a "child" role in ways that a real kid definitely wouldn't.
 Unrealistic characters create unrealistic situations in order to portray inherently unrealistic fantasies.
 Simulating realism is obviously not the goal here.

 Okay but... why?

 No. Imaginary things are not illegal.
-In the US, there was once a law in 1996 criminalizing any depiction of minors in a sexual context, which also included fictional characters for some reason.
+In the US, there used to be a law way back in 1996 criminalizing any depiction of minors in a sexual context, which also included fictional characters for some reason.
 By 2002, courts realized that worrying about imaginary people obviously wasn't going to save any real people.
 In their words, fictional depictions "... record no crime and create no victims by their production."
 The intent of the law is to prevent actual harm to actual people... who actually exist.